Campaigns

 • Send Time Optimization: Automatically optimize send timing.

-Email Account Rotation
+Email Account Selection

 Enrollment Management